Character Formation in Modern Life: Strength, Structure, and Stability

 Character: The Internal Compass

-It is formed long before crisis arrives.
+It forms long before crisis arrives.

 Character is not a mood.